Table of Contents

 Moreover, cremation also doesn’t require toxic chemicals to be used during preparation processes.
 Traditional funeral procedures use formaldehyde and other hazardous preservatives that are harmful not only to people but also the environment.
 Cremation bypasses all these issues while still being able to pay tribute to your departed loved one.

 Cremation has many advantages over traditional burial, and one of the most significant is cost.
 The average cost of a funeral can range from $7,000 to $10,000 or more depending on where you live.
-Cremation typically costs less than half that amount.
+Cremation typically costs less than half that amount, depending on which type of cremation service you choose.

 One reason for this is that cremation eliminates several expenses associated with traditional burial such as embalming, a casket, and cemetery plot fees.
 Instead of purchasing a casket and having an elaborate ceremony at the gravesite, those who choose cremation can opt for a simple container and hold a memorial service in their own time frame.